 - 2. COREPER approved a mandate for negotiations with the European Parliament on 15 November 2017 and the inter-institutional negotiations started in December 2017.
 On 13 June 2018, the Presidency and the rapporteur reached a provisional agreement on the main elements of the Regulation.
 The text of the provisional agreement was presented to COREPER on 20 June 2018 but it did not obtain the necessary support from delegations.
 Certain Member States expressed concerns regarding the substance of the text that had been negotiated with the European Parliament. - 3.
-Consequently, the Presidency held bilateral meetings with these Member States with a view of identifying those provisions that would still need to be modified in order for the text of the provisional agreement to gain the necessary support.
-Based on these talks, new compromise proposals were presented to Parliament.
-However, after a first technical trilogue, the Parliament has informally indicated that in principle and for the time being it stands by the provisional agreement reached in the June trilogue. - 4.
-On 9 October 2018, JHA Counsellors discussed possible compromise amendments focusing on the two key concerns expressed by the Member States during the bilateral meetings, namely the question of the "strategic use of resettlement" (recital 10) and the possible inclusion of the "integration prospects" in the refusal grounds of the Regulation (Article 6 (2) (bb)).
-These are set out in the Annex to this note. - 5.
-Concerning strategic use, the Presidency proposes to concentrate on Recital 10 and not to touch the operative part of the regulation, keeping in mind that this has been the most controversial issue in negotiations with the Parliament.
-The new addition proposed by the Presidency links Article 4 to Article 3, thereby making a connection between the selection of a partner country and the country's contribution to migration management.
+Following bilateral meetings with Member States concerned new compromise proposals were presented to Parliament by the Austrian Presidency.
+However, after a first technical trilogue, the Parliament informally indicated that in principle and for the time being it stands by the provisional agreement reached in the June trilogue. - 4.
+During the Austrian Presidency possible compromise amendments were elaborated regarding the two key concerns expressed by the Member States during the bilateral meetings, namely the question of the "strategic use of resettlement" (recital 10) and the possible inclusion of the "integration prospects" in the refusal grounds of the Regulation (Article 6 (2) (bb)).
+These were presented to COREPER on 21 November 2018.
+Following further bilateral contacts, the Presidency is hereby resubmitting the compromise suggestions set out in the Annex to this note for the consideration of COREPER.
+In the context of ongoing negotiations with the European Parliament on some outstanding technical and drafting issues, the Presidency has the intention to address also the issues set out in the Annex. - 5.
+Changes compared to the previous version of the text, as set out in 10018/18 ADD 1, are indicated in bold underlined and deleted text is marked with [...]. - 6.
+Guidance for further work is without prejudice to the CEAS package approach. - 7.
+Against this background, and with a view to possible upcoming discussions with the European Parliament, COREPER is invited to confirm whether it can support the changes set out in this note.